orontee/argos/README.rst

 Consult the `NEWS file </NEWS.rst>`_ for notable changes between versions.

-Note that, at present time, the library is not populated with resources exposed through Mopidy-File extension, the default extension installed with Mopidy to expose local resources.
+Note that at present time the library is populated with resources exposed by Mopidy-File, Mopidy-Local, Mopidy-Bandcamp, Mopidy-Jellyfin, Mopidy-Podcast and Mopidy-SomaFM.

 Install
 =======